wisp92/pokered/README.md

 	- Each time a trapping move is used and hits, user's speed reduced 25% until recalculated through other mechanics
     - A pkmn plays its cry to signal the last turn of the trapping move
   - Ghost moves (i.e. just Lick) do 2x against psychic as was always intended
-  - Pay Day upped to 8x multiplier instead of 2x
+  - Pay Day upped to 5x multiplier of later generations
-    - It's 5x in later generations, but amulet coin doesn't exist in gen 1.
-8x is a compromise.
   - Changes to Bide
     - damage accumulation is done after taking a damaging hit instead of during turn execution (less room for glitches)
 	- side effect: bide is buffed because multi-hit moves now add damage to bide for each of the 2 to 5 hits